 Learning.
 Facial Recognition.
 Psychiatric Treatment.
 Computational Neuroscience.
 About the Course This course provides an introduction to basic computational methods for understanding what nervous systems do and for determining how they function.

 We will explore the computational principles governing various aspects of vision, sensory-motor control, learning, and memory.
 Specific topics that will be covered include representation of information by spiking neurons, processing of information in neural networks, and algorithms for adaptation and learning.
-There's an app for that: Neuroscience Before the digital age, neuroscientists got their information in the library like the rest of us.
+There's an app for that: Neuroscience.
+Before the digital age, neuroscientists got their information in the library like the rest of us.

 But the explosion of neuroscience research has resulted in the publication of nearly 2 million papers — more data than any researcher can read and absorb in a lifetime.
 That's why a UCLA team has invented research maps.

 And yet emerging research continues to show that macrophagic myofasciitis, or MMF, is a very real condition brought about as a direct result of vaccines that contain aluminum adjuvants, which become lodged in muscle tissue and lead to severe neurological damage and other problems.
 First identified in 1998, MMF is characterized by debilitating muscle and joint pain, chronic inflammation, and incapacitating fatigue.
 Though clearly distinct from both fibromyalgia and MS, which are also now believed by many to be neurological conditions triggered by vaccines, MMF is similar in that it appears to involve the demyelination of the central nervous system, or the loss of the fatty layer myelin sheaths that protect nerves.
-Neurological disorder MMF found to be caused by vaccines: scientific proof
+Vaccines.

 Marketing and sales